nareshsarathy/The-Concept-of-Match-Phases-and-Ranking-System-in-Cricket/README.md

 By: Nareshsarathy Sambath(7089589), Gauhar Ayub Khan(7076413)

-There are few data files which weren't be able to upload due to size truncating in GitHub.
+There are few data files which we weren't able to upload due to size truncating in GitHub.
 There are few data files missing in the data folder.
-And there another config file which is available, download the file and add it to a folder named .streamlit and you can run the file.

 ---